Dahers Vineyard Land History

 The land known as Daher’s Vineyard was purchased in 1916 by Daher Nassar, the father of Bishara, and grandfather of the Nassar family who now runs the Tent of Nations project.
 Since then, many family members have worked the land by day, and slept in caves by night.
-The land has produced olives, grapes, almonds, wheat and other crops.
+The land produces olives, grapes, almonds, wheat and other crops.

 In 1991, the Israeli government declared the surrounding area including the Nassar’s portion as Israeli ‘state land’.

-The Nassar family have all the original land registration papers and have cultivated the land through Ottoman, British, Jordanian, and Israeli governance; clearly demonstrating that the Israeli government has no right to declare it theirs.
+The Nassar family has all the original land registration papers and has cultivated the land throughout the Ottoman, British, Jordanian, and Israeli governance; clearly demonstrating that the Israeli government has no right to declare it theirs.

 The family challenged Israel’s declaration and the case was brought to the court.

 In 2001, though the land case was still unresolved, the local council of Israeli settlements decided to build a road through the east side of the Nassar land.
 This was challenged, and the building stopped.

 Nevertheless, once again in 2002, the same council took a decision to build a road all the way through the Nassar land, this time through the west side.
-The Nassars were able to stop both road projects through gaining the intervention of the Israeli courts.
+The Nassars were able to stop both road projects through the intervention of the Israeli courts.

 In 2005 the case of the land ownership was debated in the high court and, after many postponements, the Nassar family was told that they could begin the process of registering their land with the Israeli authorities.

-For over 20 years now, the family are still struggling to hold on to the land.
+For over 20 years now, the family is still struggling to hold on to the land.
 You can read more details below, and find the latest updates on the land case on our blog.

-The Nassars registered their land in 1924-1925 during the British Mandate period, and possess Land Registration documents that list the boundaries of the land on which they grew wine grapes, fruit and olive trees.
+The Nassars registered their land in 1924-1925 during the British Mandate period, and possess Land Registration documents that list the boundaries of the land on which they grew grapes, fruit, and olive trees.
 They updated their land documents with the Bethlehem Land Registry in 1987 and 2000.